top of page

 How does it work?

 THE VENUES: This year (2026) music will be happening in the Montague Common Hall & the Congregational Church.
 Additionally, you will hear both plaintive aires and phat beats emanating from three private outdoor spaces.
-Note: the Common Hall is not accessible, the church is, and the others may or may not be [weather permitting].
+ACCESSIBILITY: The Common Hall is not accessible, the church is, and the others are on flat-ish lawns.
+Sidewalks or pavement link all venues.

 Not from the area?
 You're most welcome!
 We've had visitors from Vermont, New Hampshire, Connecticut, Missouri, and Texas!
 Here is a map to find us!